gcurtis/commitfmt/README.md

 ### General

-* unnecessary-space - there should not be any unnecessary spacing, i.e., only one line break between paragraphs, only one space between words, and no trailing whitespace.
+* whitespace - there should not be any unnecessary spacing, i.e., only one line break between paragraphs, only one space between words, and no trailing whitespace.
+* no-empty - the commit message cannot be empty.